About the HVAC/R Program

 Do You Want an Active Career?
 Get Your HVAC Training

-HVAC technician jobs tend to appeal to people who have no desire to sit behind a desk all day.
+HVAC technician jobs appeal to people who have no desire to sit behind a desk all day.
 You are always on the go when you work as an HVAC technician.
-Whether you are installing ductwork or running from one job to the next, you can expect to be on your feet most of the time.
+Whether installing ductwork or running from one job to the next, you can expect to be on your feet most of the time.
 Having an active career helps to contribute to an overall healthier lifestyle.

 Advancement Opportunities in the HVAC Industry